Wysoczany: History

 The records of the wooden village church of "St. Paraskeva", was built in 1805.
 Its width was 6 meters, and 17 meters in length, and 12 meters in height.
 It had three large domes with brass crosses.
 The bell tower was wooden with one dome, and four bells.
-The church was occupied by the Eastern Orthodox until 1944.
+The church was occupied by the Greek Catholic until 1944.
 The church was destroyed by the Polish Army during World War II.

 The cemetery dates back to 1512.
 After the church of 1805 was destroyed, there was little effort done to maintain the cemetery area.
 Since 1805 until the 1990s, the cemetery had been overgrown with trees and shrubs.
 Today, there are only a few tomb stones from that era left.
 Some have been destroyed during the building of the new stone church and by the people living there today.